mallasiddharthreddy/multimodal-summarizer-ai/README.md

 # Overview

-This project enables users to summarize audio files, raw text, and .docx documents using state-of-the-art transformer models (BART, PEGASUS, T5).
-The Streamlit interface supports summary generation, model comparison, sentiment analysis, and evaluation metric display.
-A detailed PDF report is also downloadable.
+This project enables users to summarize audio files, raw text, and .docx documents using state-of-the-art transformer models (BART (Fine-tuned), PEGASUS, T5).
+The Streamlit interface supports summary generation, model comparison, sentiment analysis, and evaluation metric visualization.
+A downloadable PDF report is also generated.

 # Key Features